-The chair sat under a shady elm by the side of the road amidst several tables covered with flea market finds and a cardboard sign that read “127 Yard Sale.”
+The chair sat beneath a shady elm by the side of the road amidst several tables covered with flea market finds and a cardboard sign that read “127 Yard Sale.”
 The hot August sun broke through the canopy in places, stippling the rocker’s scarred hickory frame with dancing gold leaves.

 The current owner had picked it up for a steal at an estate sale in north Texas.
 He brought it home to this tiny Tennessee hamlet in hopes of making a tidy profit over the long weekend.
 The last known owner, a widow from Amarillo, thought the chair might have been made around 1910 or so.
 She was off by more than fifty years.

 The rocker came to life in the spring of 1862 at the hands of a skilled Massachusetts slave named Cornelius Price.
 It took him two months to finish the piece.
-It was the last chair he crafted before leaving his owners’ woodworking shop, a wealthy Boston businessman, to join the 54th Massachusetts Infantry under Captain Robert Gould Shaw.
+It was the last chair he crafted before leaving his owner’s woodworking shop, a wealthy Boston businessman, to join the 54th Massachusetts Infantry under Captain Robert Gould Shaw.
 He died ten months later during the raid of Fort Wagnor on the South Carolina coast and was buried in a mass grave .

 A local judge by the name of Thomas Hartman bought the rocker as a wedding present for his youngest daughter, Elizabeth.
 An elaborate ceremony was planned for late June, and all of Boston society was invited.
-But instead of marrying the young aspiring attorney her father admired so much, head-strong Elizabeth Hartman eloped with a man named George Steadman, nearly fifteen years her senior, who owned a cotton plantation in northwest Georgia.
+But instead of marrying the young aspiring attorney her father admired so much, headstrong Elizabeth Hartman eloped with a man named George Steadman, nearly fifteen years her senior, who owned a cotton plantation in northwest Georgia.
 She took the chair with her.

 The rocking chair was placed on the deep front porch of the spacious plantation home overlooking Horseshoe Ridge.
-The following fall in 1863, both the home and the chair bore silent witness to one of the bloodiest battles in Civil War history as it played out in the valley below.
+The following fall in 1863, the chair bore silent witness to one of the bloodiest battles in Civil War history as it played out in the valley below.
 When Union soldiers were pushed back from Chickamauga, Mr. Steadman offered up his home as a makeshift hospital for the injured and dying.
 After a soldier died in the rocker from a mortal bayonet wound, Mrs. Steadman refused to allow her children or any of the servants to sit in it.

 In the spring of 1875, after a poor harvest the previous summer and a frigid winter, Elizabeth Steadman found herself without a husband when a horse George was shoeing was startled by a shoofly and fatally kicked him in the head.